opengisch/georama/CONTRIBUTING.md

 Found something that doesn't behave as expected?
 Please [open an issue](https://github.com/opengisch/georama/issues/new) and include:

-- Your operating system and version
+- Your browser and version
 - Steps to reproduce the problem (even rough ones help!)
 - What you expected to happen, and what actually happened
 - Any relevant details about your local setup